department-of-veterans-affairs/vagov-content/pages/education/choosing-a-school/principles-of-excellence.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Principles of Excellence Program
+title: Principles of Excellence Program | Veterans Affairs
+heading: Principles of Excellence Program
+description: Learn about guidelines for programs that receive federal funding through programs like the GI Bill.
+Some foreign schools, high schools, internships, residencies, and apprenticeships don't have to follow these guidelines.
 plainlanguage: 12-05-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete
 collection: educationChooseSchool